niveklabs/tfwriter/google-beta/r/google_compute_interconnect_attachment.md

   default     = null
 }

+variable "mtu" {
+  description = "(optional) - Maximum Transmission Unit (MTU), in bytes, of packets passing through\nthis interconnect attachment.
+Currently, only 1440 and 1500 are allowed.
+If not specified, the value will default to 1440." type        = number default     = null
+}

 variable "name" {
   description = "(required) - Name of the resource.
 Provided by the client when the resource is created.
 The\nname must be 1-63 characters long, and comply with RFC1035.
 Specifically, the\nname must be 1-63 characters long and match the regular expression\n'[a-z]([-a-z0-9]*[a-z0-9])?' which means the first character must be a\nlowercase letter, and all following characters must be a dash, lowercase\nletter, or digit, except the last character, which cannot be a dash." type        = string